-Phytoestrogens are weaker forms of estrogens, hence, they rarely cause any problems in hormone balance.
-In addition, they are also easy to flush out so if you have excess phytoestrogens, they can’t linger long in your body.
+Phytoestrogens are weaker forms of estrogens; hence, they rarely cause any problems in hormone balance.
+Besides, they are also easy to flush out, so if you have excess phytoestrogens, they can’t linger long in your body.
 Check out this general list of high natural phytoestrogen sources!

 - Soybeans and soy products

 - Sesame seeds